Jamestown in James City County, Virginia — The American South (Mid-Atlantic)

 Topics.
 This historical marker is listed in this topic list: Colonial Era.
 A significant historical year for this entry is 1607.

 Location.
 37° 12.391′ N, 76° 46.288′ W. Marker is in Jamestown, Virginia, in James City County.
-Marker is on Loop Drive, on the right when traveling east.
+It is on Loop Drive, on the right when traveling east.
 Marker is on Jamestown Island, along the Loop Drive.
 Touch for map.
 Marker is in this post office area: Jamestown VA 23081, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Homes to Last (a few steps from this marker); May-Hartwell Site 1660-1699 (approx. 0.2 miles away); A Remarkable Collection 1670-1700 (approx. 0.2 miles away); A Diverse Jamestown Household 1620-1640 (approx. 0.2 miles away); Jackson Home 1620s (approx. 0.2 miles away); An Upper-Class Neighborhood 1630s-1699 (approx. 0.2 miles away); The Ambler House (approx. 0.2 miles away); Fences and Livestock (approx. 0.2 miles away).
+At least 8 other markers are within walking distance of this marker: Homes to Last (a few steps from this marker); May-Hartwell Site 1660-1699 (approx. 0.2 miles away); A Remarkable Collection 1670-1700 (approx. 0.2 miles away); A Diverse Jamestown Household 1620-1640 (approx. 0.2 miles away); Jackson Home 1620s (approx. 0.2 miles away); An Upper-Class Neighborhood 1630s-1699 (approx. 0.2 miles away); The Ambler House (approx. 0.2 miles away); Fences and Livestock (approx. 0.2 miles away).

 More about this marker.
 The top of the marker contains a map of Jamestown Island with the caption “A 5-mile loop road follows the higher ground of the island.
 You may travel a shorter, 3-mile loop by bearing left at the first fork in the road.”